0dayz4dayz/0dayz4dayz/README.md

 twitter:      banned for posting hex dumps
 discord:      no
 matrix:       banned (lol)
+usa:          also banned (i didn't even do anything)
 support:      figure it out
 issues:       open one, i might respond between naps

 pgp keys available in repos if you really need them but honestly i'm not your free security consultant
 ```

+---

+## 🕵️ for the select few

+if you're from a three letter agency and you know what the tensor thing means,
+you know how to reach me.

+i'd legit love to work for you. also please unban me from the USA.

+everyone else: don't bother. unless you bring cash money.
+i really love my fucking orange juice AND IT'S RUNNING OUT.

 ---